Two convergent NPA-like hierarchies for the quantum bilocal scenario: Generalising NPA hierarchy to quantum bilocal network scenario

 where $\balpha \in \monoid{a}$ and $\bgamma \in \monoid{c}$. \end{enumerate} We further say that $\Gamma^n$ is compatible with the tripartite distribution $\vec{Q}$ iff $\Gamma^n_{1,\A\B\C}=q(abc|xyz)$.
 An infinite matrix $\Gamma^\infty$ is said to be a \emph{Factorisation Bilocal Moment Matrix} iff all of its principal extracted matrices are Factorisation Bilocal Moment Matrices of some finite order. \end{definition} Note that if one drops condition (iv), this definition becomes the standard NPA Moment Matrix of Section~\ref{sec:standardNPA}.
 It is straightforward to show that any Bilocal Tensor Quantum Distribution admits a Factorisation Bilocal Moment Matrix $\Gamma^n$ for all $n$.
 This yields the following hierarchy:

 \begin{definition}[Factorisation bilocal NPA hierarchy] Let $\vec{Q}=\{q(abc|xyz)\}$ be a tripartite probability distribution.
-We say that $\vec{Q}$ passes \emph{factorisation bilocal NPA hierarchy} if for all integers $n\geq 3$, there exists a Factorisation Bilocal Moment Matrix $\Gamma^n$ of order $n$ that is compatible with $\vec{Q}$. \end{definition} We are ready for our first main result.
+We say that $\vec{Q}$ passes the \emph{factorisation bilocal NPA hierarchy} if for all integers $n\geq 3$, there exists a Factorisation Bilocal Moment Matrix $\Gamma^n$ of order $n$ that is compatible with $\vec{Q}$. \end{definition} We are ready for our first main result.

 \begin{theorem}[Convergence of the factorisation bilocal NPA hierarchy] Let $\vec{Q}=\{q(abc|xyz)\}$ be a tripartite probability distribution.
-Then $\vec{Q}$ passes all the factorisation bilocal NPA hierarchy tests iff $\vec{Q}$ is a Commutator Bilocal Quantum Distribution. \end{theorem}
+Then $\vec{Q}$ passes all the factorisation bilocal NPA hierarchy tests iff $\vec{Q}$ is a Projector Bilocal Quantum Distribution. \end{theorem}

-\begin{proof} We present here a sketch of the proof that is detailed in the Appendix~\ref{sec:nonSDPhardproof}.
-It is straightforward to show that if $\vec{Q}$ is a Commutator Bilocal Quantum Distribution, then it admits a compatible Factorisation Bilocal Moment Matrix of any order (the nonlinear constraint (iv) is derived from the projectivity and commutativity of $\rho$ and $\sigma$ and the properties of the operator trace).
+\begin{proof}[Sketch proof] The detailed version can be found in the Appendix~\ref{sec:nonSDPhardproof}.
+It is straightforward to show that if $\vec{Q}$ is a Projector Bilocal Quantum Distribution, then it admits a compatible Factorisation Bilocal Moment Matrix of any order (the nonlinear constraint (iv) is derived from the projectivity and commutativity of $\rho$ and $\sigma$ and the properties of the operator trace).

 For the converse direction, suppose there exists a compatible Factorisation Bilocal Moment Matrix $\Gamma^n$ for each $n \geq 3$.
 The first part of our proof is similar to the proof of convergence of the standard NPA hierarchy (see~\cite{NPA2008}).
 We first construct a compatible infinite-size factorisation bilocal moment matrix $\Gamma^\infty$ by extracting a convergent sequence from the set of compatible $\Gamma^n$.
 Then we construct the Hilbert space $\cH$ and the operators $\tau=\ketbra{\phi_1}{\phi_1}$, $\hA$, $\hB$, $\hC$ through a Gelfand--Naimark--Segal (GNS) representation from $\Gamma^\infty$.
 The constructed operators are, respectively, a state and PVMs that automatically satisfy constraints (ii) and (iii) in Definition~\ref{def:CommutatorBilocQDistrib}.